 Food, even in remote tented camps, is carefully prepared, and the local produce is refreshing.
-Generally, water throughout Zimbabwe is safe to drink however we recommend you drink the bottled water that is provided.
-Do not allow yourself to become dehydrated.
+Generally, water throughout Zambia is safe to drink directly from the tap.
+Bottled water is readily available, so please do not allow yourself to become dehydrated.
 In remote areas water is usually boiled or bottled and is safe to drink but not from the tap.
 It is very important that you drink plenty of water especially during the warmer months.
 It is generally recommended that guests drink at least 2 to 3 litres (4 to 6 pints) of water per day to limit the effects of dehydration.
 This excludes tea, coffee and alcoholic beverages, which act as diuretics and actually contributes to dehydration.